pipelight/doc.pipelight/introduction/description.md

 2. Then only, it processes the parsed pipeline definition.

-   -> Pipelight spawns the commands into subprocesses while writting the outputs into log files.
+   -> Pipelight spawns the commands into subprocesses while writing the outputs into log files.

 <Schema/>